obiyoag/care_2025_pages/_pages/track_pages/track4.md

 ## Rules
 - **Only automatic methods are acceptable.** Participants must utilize algorithms that do not require manual intervention or human-assisted processes for the segmentation task.
-- **External data sets and pre-trained models are not allowed in this track.** The solutions must be developed using only the data provided within the scope of this track and cannot leverage any external datasets or models for assistance.
+- **Pre-trained models are  allowed in this track.** The solutions could be developed with pre-trained fundation models, such as SAM, CLIP, and MedSAM.

 ## Registration